SarahHannes/ml/README.md

-Models made while progressing through IBM open courseware.
+Models made while progressing through IBM open courseware and other personal projects.
 <br>Course info can be found <a href="https://cognitiveclass.ai/courses/machine-learning-with-python">here</a>.

 # Table of Contents